ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 I can predict what happens based on my experiences and observations.
 For a background, I had my first steps with OCaml some five years ago and then found Haskell in university, where it baffled me and went over my head until I groked its beauty.
-I learnt it on the side, and I later studied type theory and some principles of programming languages, to understand how languages work at a higher level.
+I learned it on the side, and I later studied type theory and some principles of programming languages, to understand how languages work at a higher level.
 During that time, I did imperative programming in a variety of